 Browse Communities & Homes.
-Visit one of our many communities.
+Visit one of our many new home communities in Delaware – from Middletown to Hockessin.
 Tour our beautifully designed model homes.
 Then let us help you determine which location and design best fit your lifestyle and budget.
 And if you need guidance in determining your budget, our preferred mortgage partners are there on site, ready to help you make the right decision.

 Lot Selection & Home Price-Out.
 Consult with a Blenheim Homes sales representative to review both included and optional features available to outfit your new home.
 You will be presented with an estimate of the home with the features you want and can reserve a home site with a “good faith” deposit.

 Agreement of Sales & Mortgage Application.
 Meet with your sales representative to sign your purchase agreement and make your initial deposit.
 This will also be a good time to formally apply for your mortgage.

 Design Center Appointment.
 While you’re waiting for your mortgage commitment, it’s time to get down to design!
 Browse the myriad of design options Blenheim has to offer at our on-site design centers.
 Then work with your sales representative to select all of the personal touches that will make this house your home.

 Finalize Design Selections & Sign Construction Release.
 Once you have received your mortgage commitment and paid your second deposit, you’ll have one final opportunity to sign off on your finishes.
 We then start construction on your home!

 Pre-Construction Meeting.
 Once we are ready to break ground, it’s time for our preconstruction meeting.
 You will meet your project manager and be able to ask any questions about the building process.

 Electrical Customization.
 You will meet with our electrician partner to customize your home with everything from pre-wired speaker systems to outlet placement to alarm systems.
 To ensure your home is as enjoyable as it is functional and safe.